 Did You Know?

-The scope of work for this project is an evaluation of implementing two Express Toll Lanes (ETLs) in each direction on the eastern section of the corridor, between I-294 and I-90/94.
-The section from I-355 to I-294 would remain as one ETL in each direction as previously approved.
-There will be no changes in right-of-way needs and the work will build upon the previous Environmental Assessment.
+This project evaluated implementing two Express Toll Lanes (ETLs) in each direction on the eastern section of the corridor, between I-294 and I-90/94.
+The section from I-355 to I-294 will remain as one ETL in each direction as previously approved.
+There are still no changes in right-of-way needs and the evaluation built upon the previous study.

 IDOT has made it a priority to seek alternative project delivery opportunities, such as a public-private partnership, or P3, in an effort to involve industry and best leverage resources for this important, regional project.
 This method helps IDOT deliver an I-55 project that is safest, most operationally efficient and makes the most financial sense for the public.